VIAME/VIAME/examples/search_and_rapid_model_generation/README.rst

 A web-based GUI is provided which allows new queries based on an input query image, and the refinement of results via iterative query refinement (IQR), similarly to the VIAME example.
 IQR generates an SVM classifier on user-nominated positive and negative examples from the result set to refine results.
+This example is less maintained.

 .. _default: https://github.com/VIAME/VIAME/tree/master/examples/search_and_rapid_model_generation/viame_ingest